waltonjm/new-york-city-sightseeing-bus-stops/README.md

 MIT xPro® Professional Certificate in Coding Boot Camp Project: Real Time Bus Tracker.
 This entails tracking bus stops between the MIT Campus and Harvard Campus located in Boston, Massachusetts.

 ## Installation
-mapboxgl: JavaScript Library that is part of the mapbox ecosystem.
+mapboxgl: JavaScript (JS) Library that is part of the mapbox ecosystem.

 ## Usage
 This project demonstrated how to work with the document Object Model (DOM) to add animation to maps.
-Go to mapbox.com to obtain a free API key to test out mapbox.
+Go to mapbox.com to obtain a free Application Programming Interface (API) key to test out mapbox.
 Mapbox is an open-source platform which allows developers to create and display (a limited number of times) maps on a web page.
 Using the mapboxgl JS libary, developers can add customizations to their maps such as markers as in the case of this boot camp project.

 ## Support
 Go to: https://docs.mapbox.com/mapbox-gl-js/api/ for documentation.
+Go to: https://new.mta.info/developers for more developer resources including new, public APIs.

 ## Roadmap
 This project will be presented as a part of student boot camp portfolio.